j0shbl0ck/Intune_Deployment/App Configurations/Dell Command Update/README.md

 **ADDITIONAL NOTES**
 --------------------
 - Yes, the detection rules are set to the Windows folder.
 Currently unable to find the source file for Dell Command Updates, so I chose a common folder.
-- As of now, currently unable to find proper uninstall file location.
-- Noticed Microsoft does have Dell Command Update on the [Microsoft store](https://www.microsoft.com/en-us/p/dell-command-update/9n0k4b9pjt60) so this may be another method in adding the application to the device.